-CRP emergency having and grazing is available in eligible counties as long as the stand is in condition to support such activity subject to a modified conservation plan.
-Hay may be cut once in eligible counties each program year (October 1-September 30).
-Haying must be concluded prior to August 31 according to an approved conservation plan to allow time for regrowth prior to winter conditions and must be removed within 15 calendar days of being baled.
+CRP emergency having is available as long as the stand is in condition to support such activity.
+Hay can be cut once between October 1, 2020 and September 30, 2021 and must be removed within 15 calendar days of being baled.

-CRP emergency grazing is available in eligible counties as long as it does not exceed 90 days each program year (October 1-September 30) and must be stopped when the minimum grazing height is reached, as established within the modified CRP conservation plan or when the county is no longer eligible for emergency having and grazing.
+CRP emergency grazing is available as long as it does not exceed 90 days between October 1, 2020 and Sept.
+30, 2021 and must be stopped when the minimum grazing height is reached, as established within the CRP conservation plan or the county is no longer eligible for emergency having and grazing.